aBock4/it3038c-scripts/project3/README.md

 ```
 You will most likely have to change the file path, based on where the python file is located on your machine.

-Due to the design of the api, the highest number of results that can be returned is 200
+Keep in mind that due to the design of the api, the highest number of results that can be returned is 200

 ###  Examples: